drowe67/freedv-gui/CODE_SIGNING.md

 5. Click on the "Use Default" checkbox next to "Current PIN", or else enter the existing PIN if there is one.
 6. Enter a new PIN in "New PIN" and "Confirm new PIN", then click "Change PIN".

-## Generating CSR for codesigning cert
+## Generating CSR for code signing cert

 1. Start YubiKey Manager and verify that the YubiKey is detected.
 2. Go to Applications and choose PIV.